Bash Logical Operators

 5 Practical Examples of Using Logical Operators in Bash Scripting

-Previously I showed three different scenarios to incorporate the logical operators in bash script.
-However, the following section will give five different examples by using the logical operator.
+Previously I showed 3 different scenarios to incorporate the logical operators in bash script.
+However, the following section will give 5 different examples by using the logical operator.

 Example 01: Check if a Number is Within a Specific Range

-You can create complex expressions by combining conditions using logical operators.
-For instance, the objective of this given Bash script is to assess whether a given numerical value, provided as a command-line argument, falls within the specified range of 10 to 20.
+Logical operators help in creating complex expressions by combining conditions.
+For instance, the objective of the following Bash script is to assess whether a given numerical value, provided as a command-line argument, falls within the specified range of 10 to 20.

 #!/bin/bash